Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Particle motion in a general electric Penrose process

 In the above discussion, we have only considered the energy extraction efficiency when particle 1 splits into two fragments (particles 2 and 3) at the turning point, without addressing the subsequent motion of the resulting particles.
-Whether particle 3-produced from the splitting of particle 1 that started from a distant observer-can carry the gained energy back to the observer determines whether the extracted energy is utilizable.
-In Ref.~\cite{Vertogradov:2025wgg}, a brief proof was given for the case in which particle 3 with zero angular momentum ($L_3 = 0$) can escape the BH.
-Here, we discuss the more general situation where $L_3 \neq 0$.
-We shall demonstrate that, in this setup, the higher-energy fragment (particle 3) will necessarily escape to a distant observer.
+Whether particle 3 --- produced from the splitting of particle 1 that started from a distant observer --- can carry the gained energy back to the observer determines whether the extracted energy is utilizable.
+In Ref.~\cite{Vertogradov:2025wgg}, a rough proof was given for the case in which particle 3 with zero angular momentum ($L_3 = 0$) can escape the BH.
+Here, we consider the escape of particle 3 under more relaxed conditions.

-The turning point $r_t$ of particle 1 (which comes from a distant observer) must lie outside the peak of its effective potential, i.e., $r_t > r_m$, with $r_m$ being the radial coordinate of the extremum shown in Fig.~\ref{fig_Vz}.
+The turning point $r_t$ of particle 1 (which comes from a distant observer) must lie outside the peak of its effective potential, i.e., $r_t > r_m$, with $r_m$ being the radial coordinate of the extremum shown in figure~\ref{fig_Vz}.
 In this scenario, if no splitting occurs, particle 1 would move outward from $r_t$.
 Here, the effective potential of particle 1 is monotonically decreasing in a small region immediately to the right of $r_t$, and its derivative $V_{1}'$ satisfies

 The derivative of the effective potential $V_3 '$ for particle 3 after the splitting is